reheated/ph/README.md

 - _SoundPlayer_ and _JukeBox_: provide a simple interface for playing sounds and looping music through Web Audio.
 - More classes and functions to simplify various game-related operations.

+#### License and Attributions

+pH and the included sample game, Juicefruit Orchard, are [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+Juicefruit Orchard uses a processed version of the font [m5x7](https://managore.itch.io/m5x7) by Daniel Linssen, which is [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ### Caveats
 1. The (optional) pH tool is a node script that, among other things, writes to your hard drive, and runs an HTTP server.
 You should be wary of any downloaded script that does either of these things.
 Bugs in code that write to your hard drive could cause data loss.
 Bugs in code that runs an HTTP server could affect your privacy.
 You should check any such script and make sure it does what you think it does, before running it.
 2. This framework is at a very early stage of development.
 Expect major changes to the architecture as time goes on.